The role of collaborative learning in a social landscape

 Adding a little theory to the mix

-In our Social Learning White Paper Jez talks about Bandura’s Social Learning Theory which proposes that we learn by observing and modelling the behaviours, attitudes, and emotional reactions of others.
+In our social learning report, Kineo's head of consulting Jez Anderson talks about Bandura’s Social Learning Theory which proposes that we learn by observing and modelling the behaviours, attitudes, and emotional reactions of others.
 From this we extrapolate that learning is a collaborative process, providing an active experience of knowledge acquisition.
 Personal agency plays an important role in this.
 As L&D professionals we need to be creating environments that empower our learners and building social structures that give them what they need.

 From the recent survey we conducted, learners used words such as informal, sharing, networked, community, spontaneous to describe social learning.
 One of the ways I see collaborative learning being different to social learning is the planning that needs to go into it in advance, meaning it is not a spontaneous activity.
 Rather than sharing an idea you’ve had with a colleague (either in person or virtually) a collaborative experience involves working closely with your colleague to achieve a common goal, based on a pre-defined set of objectives.
 It could be said that this also means it’s a more formal or prescriptive type of social learning.

 We’ve identified two types of collaborative learning and found some examples of each.

 This takes place when the group is together at one moment in time.
 One application of this would be a group of learners in a face to face context all using their own smartphones as buzzers in a game which is set up by the facilitator.
 But consider how the use of collaborative learning in this setting may mean that a facilitator is not even required.
 With clear instructions, learners can work together productively and accomplish something together.

 This can either happen within one environment or spread out amongst a group in differing locations around the world.
 Providing they have the appropriate technology to connect to each other, such as a webinar setting like Adobe Connect, they can all participate using online functions to share their views.